Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

 Users who want to sample their music before visiting iTunes can also enjoy the MP3 tab at the bottom of the page which provides four of their best known tracks to enjoy at leisure while scrolling.

 For information regarding tour dates and ticket availability for users who would like to see the band live, there’s a tour table which easily and comprehensively illustrates selected dates, venues and ticket status for each concert for their upcoming tour.
-As well as this, users interested in what to songs the band will be playing live can download the PDF file of their setlist before making any decision about purchase.
+As well as this, any users interested in which songs the band will be playing live can download the PDF file of their setlist before making any decision about purchase.

 Users who wish to contact the band regarding an event or query can do so by visiting the contact page.
 The contact page will ask for a name, email and a brief description from the user form provided.

-You can find mockups of the project below and also in my Github under the **mockups** folder.
+You can find mockups of how this project was planned to look below and also in my Github under the **mockups** folder.

 **index.html**